-County Water District of Billings Heights Response to Findings
+County Water District of Billings Heights Response to Finding

-County Water District of Billings Heights' response to the finding identified in our audit is described above.
+County Water District of Billings Heights' response to the finding #2019-1 identified in our audit is described in the accompanying Schedule of Findings and Responses on Page 28.
 We did not audit County Water District of Billings Heights' response and, accordingly, we express no opinion on it.